pusateri/sdtest/README.md

 * must match the subscription exactly.
 Unsubscribe commands that do not match a current subscription will not be sent by default.
 Use --force to send them for testing Unsubscribe with no subscription.
     Use 'show subscriptions' to see  current subscription state if specifying by id.
+* By default, the unsubscribe will be sent to the same address as the subscribe.
+This can be bypassed with the --target option.

 ```
   close id=n